Oaks of the World

 buds

-bark thick, furrowed, light grey, broken into square plates; twig yellowish grey, sometimes reddish, slightly tomentose; buds pale brown, ovoid, 3-5 mm long, pointed, densely pubescent;
+bark thick, furrowed, light grey, broken into square plates; twig yellowish grey, sometimes reddish, tomentose; buds pale brown, ovoid, 3-5 mm long, pointed, densely pubescent;

 Miscellaneous -- Sub-genus Quercus, Section Quercus, Subsection Dumosae;